 Russian media reports have even gone so far as to conduct fake interviews with actors to paint a picture favourable to the Kremlin.

-"Kazakhstan's northern and eastern provinces are under the Kremlin's informational influence," Jangazy said.
+"Kazakhstan's northern and eastern provinces are under the Kremlin's informational influence," Zhangazy said.
 "Last year, Information and Communications Minister [Dauren Abayev] stated that about 1.5 million citizens of our country use satellite TV that doesn't include broadcasts from domestic TV channels."

 [Arman Kaliyev in Almaty contributed to this report.]